 The perforations that have to be done to extract the hot water are almost equal to those that are made to extract oil from the wells.

 Medium temperature geothermal energy

-The temperature of the fluids of the aquifers is much lower, at temperatures ranging between 70 ° C and 150 ° C, for which the steam-electricity conversion efficiency is much lower, in this case it is necessary to add a volatile component.
+In medium-temperature geothermal power plants, the temperature of aquifer fluids is at significantly lower temperatures, at temperatures ranging between 70 ° C and 150 ° C, for which the vapor-conversion performance electricity is quite minor, in this case you have to add a volatile component.
 This type of geothermal energy can be transformed into small power plants, but it is in the distribution through the urban network where the use is maximum, it is used for heating and cooling, with absorption machines.
 This is used for the production of electricity, it is necessary that the fluid is between 120 ° C and 180 ° C.

 Low temperature geothermal energy

 It is used in large areas, in larger areas than the one that works at high or medium temperatures.
 It can be found in sedimentary basins, the fluid of these basins is at a temperature between 50 ° C and 70 ° C.

 It is used to service domestic, urban and agricultural needs.
 The fluids that can be found are at temperatures between 20 ° C and 50 ° C.

 The geothermal power plants have the function of generating electricity from the thermal energy of the Earth's interior.
 For this, they have heat exchangers with the aim of generating steam.
 With the steam pressure a turbine is activated obtaining mechanical energy.
 The mechanical energy obtained by the turbine can easily be converted into electrical energy by an electric generator.